rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 [4.3112116648803545]

 ```
-### Monitoring ML services and link to ML Experiments
+### Monitoring ML services and link the service monitoring data to ML Experiments

 Now the model is deployed and running as a service.
 You can use monitoring techniques to monitor the service (see other tutorials).
 >Then how can you link the monitoring data of the service back to the model, model experiments, trained data, etc.